+Denotes presence of a hazard which, if ignored, will result in severe personal injury, death or property damage

+Warning

-DangerDenotes presence of a hazard which, if ignored, will result in severe personal injury, death or property damageWarningDenotes presence of a hazard which, if ignored could result in severe personal injury, death or substantial property damage.CautionDenotes the presence of a hazard, which if ignored, could result in minor personal injury or property damageNoticeIntended to bring attention to information, but not related to personal injury or property damage.
+Denotes presence of a hazard which, if ignored could result in severe personal injury,

+Caution Denotes the presence of a hazard, which if ignored, could result in minor personal injury or property damage

+Notice Intended to bring attention to information, but not related to personal injury or property damage.

 Danger This equipment must be installed, adjusted and started only by a qualified service agency - an individual or agency, licensed and experienced with all codes and ordinances, and who is responsible for the installation and adjustment of the equipment.
-THE INSTALLATION OF THE EQUIPMENT SHALL BE IN ACCORDANCE WITH THE REGULATION OF AUTHORITIES HAVING JURIDICTION AND OR NFPA 31.
+The installation must comply with all local codes and ordinances and with the latest revision of the National Fire Protection Standard for Oil Burning Equipment, NFPA 31.